ALvee-611/Alvee-611.github.io/_portfolio/Regression_model.md

 Now, the Cook's distance are closer to being equal.
 We can compare the results to see what is the impact of dropping these three observations:

-### Interpretation and Analysis
+Interpretation and Analysis
+---
 Since model 1 is homoscedastic we can just use summary() to check the coefficients:

 ### Interpreting the coefficients

-Intercept: Here the intercept has no meaning since age would have be 0 which has no meaning.\newline youngkids and $youngkids^2$ need to be explained using partial effect which is done in the next section.
+Intercept: Here the intercept has no meaning since age would have to be 0 which has no meaning.

+youngkids and $youngkids^2$ need to be explained using partial effect which is done in the next section.

 age: women who are 1 more year older will have a difference in hours worked of 40.2112 less when holding all the other variables constant.

 experience: women who have 1 more year of experience will have a difference in hours worked of 45.2454 more when holding all the other variables constant.

 hwage: women whose husbands earn 1 more dollar in wage will have a difference in hours worked of 16.7687 less when holding all the other variables constant.

 For hhours and $havekids \times hhours$

 If the woman had no kids the difference in hours worked will be 0.0510 more when holding all the other variables constant.
 But, if the woman had kids the difference in hours worked will be 0.0994 less when holding all the other variables constant.